digipres/publications/ipres/ipres-2013/papers/towards-concise-preservation-by-managed-forgetting-challenges-an.md

   for managed forgetting, discuss the challenges as well as our first ideas for its introduction, and present a case study for its motivation.
 creators:
-- Kanhabua, Nattiya
+- Nattiya Kanhabua
-- Niederée, Claudia
+- Claudia Niederée
-- Siberski, Wolf
+- Wolf Siberski
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378092/download
 grand_parent: iPRES